garrandall/popular-music-data/tracks/a-night-to-remember-shalamar.md

 I`m so glad we reached an understanding
 Now I know
-My heart is safe with you, ooh
+My heart is safe with you, oh
 So now my love to you, baby
 I surrender